-In-vitro fertilisation (IVF) refers to fertilisation outside of the body.
+The Repromed lab is where life begins.
+In Vitro Fertilisation (IVF) refers to fertilisation outside of the body.
 Eggs are collected and mixed with sperm in the laboratory.
-At Repromed we offer two different types of IVF treatment:

 Once embryos are created they are grown (cultured) in the laboratory where their development is observed.
 One embryo is replaced back to the uterus, hopefully generating a successful pregnancy.